Tony-kan/a2sv_backend_track/task_7_task_management_api_refactoring/docs/api_documentation.md

 ## Objective

-Enhance the existing Task Management REST API by integrating MongoDB as the persistent data storage solution using the Mongo Go Driver.
-This replaces the in-memory database to provide data persistence across API restarts.
+Refactor the existing Task Management REST API using Clean Architecture principles to improve maintainability, testability, and scalability.

 ## Base URL